 My life is dedicated to travel, meditation, loving feelings and a happy life.
 I am in a period of great renewal and transition.
 The store is closed and my creativity is loose.
 I’m collaging again, organizing my photos and making projects with my arts.
 I”m also taking my family history by the horns and telling the world how incredibly strong and blessed we have been to keep our family history in tact and in telling.
 How lucky am I?
 I’m in love…

 What The Traveler Saw was a shop in Chicago, just near the University of Chicago, Museum of Science and Industry, Lake Michigan and Obama’s neighborhood, or Obama-ville as some of us proudly refer to it.
-I opened the store 10 years ago, after many years traveling around the world professionally and personally.
-The name came from a collection of images and articles I sent to my mother while working for an international corporation.
-She had a folder in her drawer of the things I wrote and photoed and collaged under the title What The Traveler Saw.
+I opened the store in 2000, after many years traveling around the world professionally and personally.
+The name came from a collection of images and articles I sent to my mother while working for an American corporation as International Marketing Directory.
+She had a folder in her drawer of the things I wrote and photo-ed and collaged under the title What The Traveler Saw.
 Mom taught me early the difference between a tourist and a traveler and I WAS A TRAVELER.
 Seeing the world helps put everything in order for me.
 My history and my future